geeky-sh/geeky-sh.github.io/_posts/2021-10-16-learning-elixir.md

 description: Go through some of the useful concepts in Elixir
 ---

 I really like the new concepts that I came across while learning [Elixir](https://elixir-lang.org/) programming language.
 I have a python / ruby background and elixir was the first flavor of functional languaage that I learnt.
-I would like to list all my learnings over here so that this can be the sole article I can refer to if I want to quickly read up elixir basics.
+I would like to list all my learnings over here so that this can be the article I can refer to if I want to quickly read up elixir basics.

 And, I will be taking the approach of learning by example so that it is very clear and easy to understand and remember.